6529-Collections/allowlist-lib/README.md

 The `ITEM_SORT_WALLETS_BY_UNIQUE_TOKENS_COUNT` operation is designed to arrange tokens within an item based on the unique count of tokens owned by each wallet.
 This sorting method emphasizes the diversity of token ownership, allowing users to prioritize and engage with wallets that possess a varied set of unique tokens within the specified item.

 ###### Parameters

 - **itemId (String)**
   - **Description**: The unique identifier of the item to be sorted.
   - **Requirements**:
     - Must be a valid string, referencing an existing item in the Janus system.

 ##### ITEM_SORT_WALLETS_BY_MEMES_TDH Operation

 ###### Overview

-The `ITEM_SORT_WALLETS_BY_MEMES_TDH` operation streamlines tokens within an item based on the MEMES boosted TDH (Token Distribution History) score of each wallet.
+The `ITEM_SORT_WALLETS_BY_MEMES_TDH` operation streamlines tokens within an item based on the MEMES TDH (Total Days Held)\* score of each wallet.
 By leveraging the TDH snapshot at a specified block number, this operation allows users to organize and prioritize wallets based on their TDH score within the MEMES ecosystem.

 ###### Parameters

 - **itemId (String)**

   - **Description**: The unique identifier of the item that requires sorting.
   - **Requirements**:
     - Must be a valid string, referencing an existing item in the Janus system.

 - **tdhBlockNumber (Number)**
   - **Description**: The specific block number indicating which TDH snapshot to utilize for sorting.
   - **Requirements**:
     - Must be a valid block number.

+\* TDH (Total Days Held) is a custom metric used within The Memes project to identify long-term collectors of the Memes.
+TDH version 1.1 is currently being used by Janus.
+More info at https://seize.io/community-metrics

 ##### ITEM_REMOVE_FIRST_N_TOKENS Operation